GSA/digitalgov.gov/content/news/2020/09/2020-09-01-fas-works-enhance-competition.md

 date: 2020-09-01 14:00:00 -0500
 kicker: "Acquisition"
 title: "FAS Works to Enhance Competition"
-deck: "FAS Works to Enhance Competition—Have you heard?
+deck: "**FAS Works to Enhance Competition**—Have you heard?
 The Federal Acquisition Service (FAS) is making exciting progress through the Federal Marketplace Strategy towards implementing new authorities and flexibilities that enhance competition in acquisition."
-summary: "FAS Works to Enhance Competition—Have you heard?
+summary: "**FAS Works to Enhance Competition**—Have you heard?
 The Federal Acquisition Service (FAS) is making exciting progress through the Federal Marketplace Strategy towards implementing new authorities and flexibilities that enhance competition in acquisition."

 # see all topics at https://digital.gov/topics
 topics: